LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 ## Gladys Nalvarte

-I am Mariana’s mother, Peruvian, mechanical engineer.
+I am Mariana's mother, Peruvian, mechanical engineer.
 I became a CFD specialist, in Brazil, after eleven fantastic years in the university then I decided to find my place in the industry.
 I used to work in a Norwegian company and it was great experience.
 When my time in the private industry ended,
-I went back to my origins, to the university.
-This time in Oslo and I found fantastic people there, my good friends Ana Costa and Anne Fouilloux, them introduced me to The Carpentries.
+I went back to my origins, to the university, this time in Oslo and I found fantastic people there, my good friends Ana Costa and Anne Fouilloux, they introduced me to The Carpentries.

 I realized working in the private industry, that each group of people has its own personality, its own dynamics.
-It is an entity even if we don’t notice.
+It is an entity even if we don't notice.
 That is the same everywhere at home, in the university, in the industry.
 The personality and the dynamics that I found in the Carpentry group is the closest that I found to satisfy my need of sharing and receiving, in this group this dynamic is very well balanced so it makes this initiative sustainable.

-During my master and PhD time I was always afraid to go for the experimental part, there were too many risks and uncertainties so my decision was always for the numerical part (the safe side), after all I thought, the results depend just on me, on my own effort, on a good computer and finally on my own capacity.
+During my master's and PhD time, I was always afraid to go for the experimental part, there were too many risks and uncertainties so my decision was always for the numerical part (the safe side), after all I thought, the results depend just on me, on my own effort, on a good computer, and finally on my own capacity.
-But when I faced real life challenges
+But when I faced real life challenges,
-I learnt that experiments are the only way to prove our theories so to me The Carpentry is the best way to prove that it is easy to learn new skills, it is fun to do it together and that you don’t need to be a super specialist to help other people to solve their problems.
+I learnt that experiments are the only way to prove our theories so to me The Carpentry is the best way to prove that it is easy to learn new skills, it is fun to do it together, and that you don't need to be a super specialist to help other people to solve their problems.

 CarpentryCon 2018, to me, gave faces to this wonderful community.
 The dynamic of this community makes us feel closer and familiar.